-Micro-TESE involves an operation under general anesthetic performed through a small incision in the scrotum, through which both testicles can be seen.
+Micro-TESE involves an operation under general anaesthetic performed through a small incision in the scrotum, through which both testicles can be seen.
 Sperm is then harvested (collected) from one or both testicles.

 Most men are surprised by the minimal amount of pain they have after this surgery.
 The scrotum is one of the fastest healing parts of the body and the multi-layered closure technique we use helps to make sure that men do not have infections or bleeding after the surgery.
 There will be sutures on the skin of your scrotum that will eventually dissolve leaving little or no scar.
 We ask that men avoid sex, masturbation, or vigorous exercise for at least 10 days after the surgery.